sfeakes/SprinklerD/README.md

 example in the release directory.
 Many things are turned off by default, and you may need to enable or configure them for your setup.
 Specifically, make sure you configure your MQTT, Pool Equiptment Labels & Domoticz ID's in there, looking at the file it should be self explanatory.

-## Configuration with home automation hubs
+# Configuration with home automation hubs

+## Apple HomeKit (new way)

+See https://github.com/sfeakes/homebridge-sprinklerd for new setup. (need to add ducumentation, but install as you would any other homebridge accessory)
+* See bottom for old homekit integration.

+## All other hubs

-Two interfaces are ofered, MQTT and WEB APIs, take your pick as the the best option for your own setup, details of each and some generic setups are below.
+Two interfaces are offered, MQTT and WEB APIs, take your pick as the the best option for your own setup, details of each and some generic setups are below.

 ## MQTT
 sprinklerd supports generic MQTT implimentations, as well as specific Domoticz one described above.